BlogMoving to Colombia

 The initial response that actually converts

-The response that works does three things at once: confirms availability, reinforces a product advantage, and asks for a concrete action to move forward.
+The response that works does three things at once: it confirms availability, reinforces a product advantage, and asks for a concrete action to move forward.
 For example:

-"$480.000.
+"$480,000.
 It's in perfect condition, original charger included.
-Is this for personal use?"
+Is it for personal use?"

 How to qualify buyers without sounding rude